shadowman-lab/Ansible-SNOW/SNOWSetup/readme.md

 #### 13)
 Click the **Get Oauth Token** button on the REST Message screen.
 This will generate a pop-up window asking to authorize ServiceNow against your AAP instance/cluster.
 Click Authorize.
 ServiceNow will now have an Oauth2 token to authenticate against your AAP server.

+Note: The ServiceNow user MUST be able to access the ServiceNow API (check if the user you are logged into ServiceNow with has API access)

+Note: If you wish to have AAP use a specific user when reaching out from ServiceNow (such as a dedicated servicenow user) ensure you are logged in as that user when you click Authorize.

 <img src="images/snow_authorize.png" alt="SNOW Authorize" title="SNOW Authorize" width="500" />

 #### 14)